fwisard/odobenix/README.md

       -x          enable strict mode
       -a          ask questions too
-      -s SPEED    speed in wpm (5-100) (default: 18) -c CAT      focus on only one category (rst,name) -r          reveal what was sent
+      -s SPEED    speed in wpm (5-100) (default: 18) -c CAT      focus on only one category (rst,name,age,qth,call) -r          reveal what was sent
       -v          vary the frequency and the speed